 Jim Lochhead was appointed Denver Water’s CEO/Manager in 2010.
-He currently serves on the boards of the Association of Municipal Water Agencies, the Water Research Foundation, the Western Urban Water Coalition, the Water Utility Climate Alliance, the Denver Metro Chamber of Commerce and the Metro Denver Economic Development Council.
+He currently serves on the boards of the Association of Metropolitan Water Agencies, the Water Research Foundation, the Western Urban Water Coalition, the Water Utility Climate Alliance, the Denver Metro Chamber of Commerce and the Metro Denver Economic Development Council.
 He is on the advisory board of the Dividing the Waters Program at the National Judicial College.

 Prior to joining Denver Water, Lochhead was a shareholder at the Denver law firm of Brownstein Hyatt Farber Schreck, LLP, where he worked on a wide variety of water resource issues both nationally and internationally.
 He served as executive director of the Colorado Department of Natural Resources from 1994 to 1998.

 Lochhead previously served as the governor’s representative on interstate Colorado River operations, and he was appointed by the governor to the Colorado Water Conservation Board, the Upper Colorado River Commission, Great Outdoors Colorado and Colorado’s Roadless Area Task Force.
 He also served on the boards of the Colorado Conservation Trust, Colorado Open Lands, the Colorado Water Trust, the Legal Aid Foundation of Colorado and The Nature Conservancy Colorado Program.

 In 2015, Lochhead received the Colorado Foundation for Water Education's President's Award for his rich and diverse history of work involving the Colorado River.
 And in 2014, Lochhead received the prestigious Wayne N. Aspinall “Water Leader of the Year” Award, which is given for a career of service and contribution to the water community.
 It is awarded to a person who has dedicated a significant part of his or her career to the advancement of the state and its programs that define the process of protecting, developing and preserving the state’s water resources.